 “By focussing on closing the loop in the difficult bits – process dev., tech transfer to manufacturing and in real-world data”.

 It is interesting to note that in areas like cell and gene therapy, this is exactly where significant investment is currently being deployed.
 Without tackling these areas, we simply move bottlenecks to different parts of the biopharmaceutical value chain and we will not see the true industry-wide productivity gains that we need.

 For those trying to appraise digital tools in what is becoming a noisy ecosystem, I would thus suggest evaluating whether a digital tool solves real lab research problems at a unit operation level before then aggregating these unit operations into end-to-end workflows.

-Fortunately, at Synthace our platform was designed by our biologists to deliver significant unit value to the researcher in the difficult to do parts of the biopharma value chain such as bioprocessing.
-Our customers are already beginning to see enhanced value from integrating and aggregating our software across their organisations; it was nice to see at these two events the wider industry also beginning to realise this trend.
+Fortunately, at Synthace our platform was designed by our biologists to deliver significant unit value to the researcher in the difficult-to-do parts of the biopharma value chain such as bioprocessing.
+Our customers are already beginning to see enhanced value from integrating and aggregating our software across their organizations; it was nice to see at these two events the wider industry also beginning to realize this trend.